Diehl Environmental Law Fellows: Applications Open

 Preference will be given to applicants who have already secured a qualifying post-graduate position or who have strong indication they will secure qualifying employment at one or more organizations.
 In all cases, successful recipients must begin their employment no later than March 15 of the year following their graduation to remain eligible for the fellowship.

 The Fellowship funding will be provided upon proof of qualifying employment (letter from employer) and will be made in installments over a 12-month period.
-Again, preference is given to positions that are at least two years with the employer supporting all costs in the first year and the Diehl funding available in the second year, but the committee will consider one-year positions as needed.
+The funding can be provided either directly to the employer or to the individual fellow (in the latter case, note that the fellow will be responsible for payment of any taxes).

 *Early applications are welcome and encouraged.